-Do not use the pressure cap to fill the surge tank with fluid.
+Do NOT use the pressure cap to fill the surge tank with coolant.

 Do not overfill a cooling system.
-Excess coolant may result in overflow, loss of anti-freeze, and reduced corrosion protection.
+Excess coolant may result in overflow, loss of antifreeze, and reduced corrosion protection.

+- 1. Fill cap

+- Sight glass

-- If your cooling system is built with drain valves in the upper engine coolant pipe, open them before filling the surge tank. - 2.
-Close any open coolant drains in the system. - Remove the surge tank fill cap (do not remove the surge tank pressure cap). - 4.
+- If your cooling system is built with an air bleed valve in the upper engine coolant pipe, open it before filling the surge tank.

+- Close any open coolant drain valves in the lower engine coolant pipe. - Remove the surge tank fill cap (1).
+DO NOT remove the surge tank pressure cap. - 4.
 Fill the system with premixed coolant through the surge tank fill cap.
-Pour coolant at a steady flow rate until the surge tank is full (to the base of the fill neck).
-It may be necessary to pause for 1 minute and then re-fill if the fluid level dropped. - 5.
-Close any drain valves that were opened in Step 1. - 6.
-Start the engine and idle at low rpm. - During low rpm idle, air will purge from the cooling system which will lower the coolant level in the surge tank.
-Continue to fill the surge tank until the coolant level remains approximately 1⁄2 in. above the "MIN" line.
+Pour coolant at a steady flow rate until the surge tank is full (to the "MIN" line).
+It may be necessary to pause for 1 minute and then re-fill if the fluid level dropped. - Close the air bleed valve that was opened in Step 1. - 6.
+Start the engine and idle at low rpm. - 7.
+During low rpm idle, air will purge from the cooling system via the surge tank's coolant fill cap.
+This will lower the coolant level in the surge tank.
+Continue to fill the surge tank until the coolant level remains approximately 1/2 in. above the "MIN" line.
 This may take up to 2 minutes, depending on the outside temperature.

-- Operate the engine throttle until the operating temperature stabilizes (when the thermostat opens). - Fill the surge tank as necessary to raise the coolant level to 1⁄2 in. above the "MIN" level. - Operate the engine at high idle for another 10 minutes and then fill the surge tank again to 1⁄2" above the "MIN" level - 11.
+- Operate the engine throttle until the operating temperature stabilizes (when the thermostat opens). - Fill the surge tank as necessary to raise the coolant level to 1/2 in. above the "MIN" level. - Operate the engine at high idle for another 10 minutes and then fill the surge tank again to 1/2 in. above the "MIN" level. - 11.
 Replace the surge tank fill cap.

 Check the coolant level after each trip.
 Add coolant as necessary.
 You may find your coolant level is not up to the correct level soon after you have filled the radiator.
 This may be because all the trapped air in the system has not yet been purged.
 It takes a little time for all of the air to leave the system after you fill your radiator.
 Use a solution of half ethylene glycol antifreeze and half water for best heater performance.
-Do not use more than 65 percent concentration of antifreeze, as a shortened heater life will result

-After servicing the cooling system, operate the vehicle for a day or two before using the heater.
-Trapped air inside the engine needs time to escape.
+Do not use more than 60 percent concentration of antifreeze, as a shortened heater life will result.
+After servicing the cooling system, monitor the cooling system for several days.
+Trapped air inside the engine needs time to escape and will lower the coolant level in the surge tank when it does.
+As part of each pre-trip inspection, look for signs of coolant leaking in the areas that were serviced.